Liposuction Orlando

 The fat removed by our liposuction doctors is gone for good.
 The human body only has a limited number of fat cells, and they generally increase and decrease in size with the gain and loss of weight.
 By removing fat cells from an area such as your lower abdomen, that area will now have fewer fat cells permanently.
 It is possible to build new fat cells, but that only occurs with a large increase in weight.

-How Can I Maintain My Results From Liposuction?
+How Can I Maintain My Results?

 It’s not difficult to maintain your results because you’ll have fewer fat cells in the treated areas.
 To maintain your slimmer contours, you simply need to maintain a healthy weight and make some form of exercise a part of your life.